Interested in becoming a one-time event volunteer?

 The Adult Education volunteer program offers opportunities to help animals while developing friendships, new talents, and skills.
 There are many ways to help, including leading guests in educational activities, going off site to Zoo-on-Wheels programs, and being a part of our award-winning horticulture and photography teams!

 Thank you for your interest in our Adult Education Volunteer Program.
-Unfortunately, our 2019 Adult Education Volunteer Program is now full and we cannot take any more applicants until next year.
-Please check back in January of 2020 to start the application process for next year.
+Please check back in Fall 2020 to start the application process for next year.

 Diet Prep Volunteer Program